 Step One: Narrowing Your Options

-Find out the questions you need to ask yourself to help narrow your options and figure out what you want from your work experience.
+Find out how to narrow your options and figure out what you want from your work experience as a blind or partially sighted student.

 These are placements where you will work alongside others in a work environment like an office, laboratory, factory, shop, hotel or perhaps outdoors.
 The length of a work experience placement could be from one day to a few weeks, and it is usually unpaid.
 It offers a chance to gain practical insights about an organisation and what the day-to-day jobs involve there.